mrakgr/Trading-Journal/journal_2025.md

 Intraday trading is really good as a hobby.
 I want to learn it, I want to get good at it, and I want to make it my side job, but I don't want it to be my career.

 I am going to master the Open.

+12:35pm. > The more time, the more significant the move will be.
+The more volume, the more significant the move will be.